MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ## General about UART

-> STM32 has peripherals such as USART, UART or LPUART.
-Difference between them is not relevant for this purpose since concept can be applied to all of them.
+> STM32 includes peripherals like USART, UART, and LPUART.
+For the purposes of this example, the specific differences between them aren’t important, since the same concept applies to all.
 In few words, USART supports synchronous operation on top of asynchronous (UART) and LPUART supports Low-Power operation in STOP mode.
 When synchronous mode or low-power mode is not used, USART, UART and LPUART can be consideted identical.
 For complete set of details, check product's reference manual and datasheet.

 > For the sake of this application note, we will only use term **UART**.